 The SQL Server EXISTS operator is used in combination with a subquery and is considered to be met if the subquery returns at least one row.
 It can be used in a SELECT, INSERT, UPDATE, or DELETE statement.

-The EXISTS operator in SQL Server is used to checks the existence of a result of a subquery.
-Generally, we use this EXISTS operator in WHERE clause to check whether subquery is returning results or not.
+The EXISTS operator is used to checks the existence of a result of a subquery.
+Generally, we use this EXISTS operator in the WHERE clause to check whether the subquery is returning results or not.
 The EXISTS subquery tests whether a subquery fetches at least one-row or not.
 When no data is returned then this operator returns ‘FALSE’.

-Use below script to create and populate the “EmployeeDetails” and “EmployeeContactDetails” tables with some test data.
+Please use the below SQL Script to create and populate the EmployeeDetails and EmployeeContactDetails tables with the required test data.

 CREATE TABLE EmployeeDetails ( ID INT, Name VARCHAR(50), Gender VARCHAR(10), Department VARCHAR(50), Salary INT, Location VARCHAR(50) ) GO INSERT INTO EmployeeDetails VALUES(1, 'Pranaya', 'Male','IT', 25000, 'Mumbai') INSERT INTO EmployeeDetails VALUES(2, 'Anurag', 'Male','HR', 15000, 'Mumbai') INSERT INTO EmployeeDetails VALUES(3, 'Priyanka', 'Female','IT', 50000, 'Hyderabad') INSERT INTO EmployeeDetails VALUES(4, 'Preety', 'Female','IT', 75000, 'Delhi') INSERT INTO EmployeeDetails VALUES(5, 'Subrat', 'Male','HR', 65000, 'Delhi') INSERT INTO EmployeeDetails VALUES(6, 'Hina', 'Female','Sales', 55000, 'Hyderabad') INSERT INTO EmployeeDetails VALUES(7, 'Sushanta', 'Male','Sales', 20000, 'Delhi') GO